 - Do you heavily favor short, simple sentences, or does the piece contain too many paragraph-long sentences?

-Writer’s Relief is an author’s submission service; our Review Board receives hundreds of submissions that don’t make the cut simply because the writing is either too simplistic or too convoluted for readers to appreciate.
+Writer’s Relief is an author’s submission service; our Review Board receives hundreds of submissions that don’t make the cut simply because the writing isn’t strong enough.
 Whether you’re interested in becoming a Writer’s Relief client or you’re submitting directly to literary agents and editors, make sure you’ve used sentence length (and construction) effectively!

 QUESTION: What do you think of the trend toward short, narrowly focused sentences?
 Love it or hate it?